Innmind/documentation/docs/getting-started/handling-data/sequence.md

 # Sequence

-A `Sequence` represent a succession of values.
+A `Sequence` monad represents a succession of values.
 In plain old PHP this is an array where you don't specify any key.

 In essence:
 ```php